 Even though students often apply to International with numerous life experience and/or transfer credits, a minimum number of semester credit hours must be completed through International for the awarding of any diploma or degree.
 This is considered at the time of academic evaluation and is determined by the degree level, the student's major, and the nature of the credit hours being transferred.
-For instance, one pastor of a very large church entered International with more than 300 earned, accredited, transfer credits, and only an Associate of Arts degree.
-Having taken and passed most courses offered in Bible College, an individualized study program was designed by International for the completion of his degrees.
 For more information or an academic evaluation, contact the seminary office.